Flank/flank-dashboard/metrics/ci_integrations/docs/05_builds_synchronization.md

 The following cases are possible:
 - The environment date and time are in the _future_.
 In this case, the in-progress builds will be timed out faster than expected.
 That may significantly affect the project metrics on the Metrics Web Application providing unreliable information about project performance and results of builds.
 - The environment date and time are in the _past_.
 In this case, the in-progress builds will never be timed out.
-That may significantly increase the number of in-progress builds in the `destination`, which are likely to be never re-synced.
+That may significantly increase the number of in-progress builds in the `destination`, which are likely never finish re-syncing unless the date and time are updated.

 The described issues with date and time are strongly related to the environment the CI Integration tool is running on.
 Also, these issues are hard to detect programmatically, and attempts to solve them lead to boilerplate code.
 However, the mentioned problems are very unlikely and tend to be noticed very soon as they appear.